phowden/rungs-against-the-site/content/Locations/Eye of Avarice.md

 		- but for unknown reasons as of [[2023-10-Oct-21]]

 # Notes of [[Mersoolian Threce]]
+[[Mersoolian Threce]] left behind a sketch of the tower, with notes of him trying to figure out the details of the sketch.
+This is just a tax collection location - UPDATE THIS PAGE!!!

 - "By [[Nethys]], is this really all I can glean of where that Tear of Tiamat is?"
 - "It seems as if a veil is shielding it"
 - "Does that shape look familiar after all?"
 - "Maybe I didn't get the _Scrying_ spell right after all.
 As much as it is above my other magic"
 - "Or maybe the orb has been moved and I am only seeing the destination of this local _Teleport_"

+Evidence of overlap between [[Thassilon|Thassilonian]] empire and the [[Serpent Empire]].

 ![[Mersoolian_Tower_Sketch.pdf]]